 • Choose deep pressure massage if you enjoy strong pressure for relaxation and stress relief but don’t necessarily need corrective work.

-At Profusion Infusion, we tailor every session to you — blending techniques so you don’t have to choose between comfort and results.
+At Las Vegas Integrative Medicine, we tailor every session to you — blending techniques so you don’t have to choose between comfort and results.

 ✅ Key Takeaway